tarantool/metrics/doc/monitoring/api_reference.rst

 ..  function:: register_callback(callback)

-    Register a function named ``callback``, which will be called right before metrics collection on plugin export.
+    Register a function named ``callback``, which will be called right before metric collection on plugin export.

     :param function callback: a function that takes no parameters.